uwsampa/research-group-web/_rschprojects/mutode-project.md

 ---
-title: Mutode: Generic JavaScript and Node.js Mutation Testing Tool
+title: "Mutode: Generic JavaScript and Node.js Mutation Testing Tool"
 description: |
    Mutation testing for JavaScript and Node.js without regenerating mutated AST, allowing its use with any testing framework though the npm test command